Fast Sparse Matrix Permutation for Mesh-Based Direct Solvers: Our Algorithm

 \subsection{Building the Elimination Tree}

-Beyond producing a fill-reducing permutation, we construct and expose the \textit{etree}, which captures the dependency structure of the elimination process in Cholesky factorization, enabling scheduling that trades locality for parallelism (\S\ref{sec:detail}).
-High-performance solvers such as cuDSS use the \textit{etree} to drive parallel numeric execution, and exposing the \textit{etree} allows our permutation to integrate into such pipelines.
+Beyond producing a fill-reducing permutation, we construct and expose the \textit{etree}, which encodes Cholesky elimination dependencies and enables scheduling that trades locality for parallelism (\S\ref{sec:detail}).
+High-performance solvers (e.g., cuDSS) use the \textit{etree} to drive parallel numeric execution, and exposing it allows our permutation to integrate into such pipelines.

 \paragraph{Step 3: Patch-guided nested dissection.} Given the matrix graph $G$ and the group map $\textit{gmap}$, we recursively apply nested dissection for $\textit{nd\_level}$ levels while simultaneously constructing the \emph{etree} (Figure~\ref{fig:Step2:BuildEtree}).
 At each recursion, we compute a separator set $s$, partition the current subgraph into left and right subgraphs $g_\ell$ and $g_r$, store the separator at the current tree node, and recurse on the two children.
 The recursion terminates when the depth reaches zero, at which point the leaf stores the remaining vertices.
 We represent the \emph{etree} as a binary tree stored in a 1D array (node index $\textit{idx}$, children $2\textit{idx}+1$ and $2\textit{idx}+2$).
 In practice, moderate depths (e.g., $9$--$10$) provide sufficient parallelism~\cite{NVIDIA:2025:cudss}.
 While this procedure mirrors classical nested dissection, our runtime improves by targeting a dominant cost, i.e., separator computation at the top levels where subgraphs are largest and separators are most expensive as we discuss next.